 Sea Shell Pendants – Coloured Salt Dough How To:

 1) Begin by mixing your salt dough.
+Mix flour and salt and then slowly start adding your water.
 We added about half to 2/3s of the water to get basic salt dough mixed.
 Then divided into 7 portions.
 Add a generous amount of food colouring.
 Good quality will show up better once dried – we used a food colouring gel – get them in US here & in the UK here (affiliate links).
 If you use “lower quality”, add more colour and/ or you MAY have to varnished your finished product.
 When mixing in the food gel – you MAY get purple or red hands… do wash them inbetween mixing colours to avoid cross contamination.
 Also, if you knead your colour in, work on a surface that can be wiped clean of colour if need be!

 2) Get your shells ready.